-- The right to be treated with fairness, respect, and recognition of the member’s dignity and right to privacy.
+- The right to be treated with courtesy, fairness, respect, and recognition of his or her dignity and right to privacy.

-- The member has the right to confidential treatment of personally identifiable health/medical information.
-The member also has the right to have access to his or her medical record in accordance with applicable Federal laws.
+- The right to confidential treatment of personally identifiable health/medical information.
+Members also have the right to have access to their medical record in accordance with applicable Federal laws.

-- The right to a candid discussion of appropriate or medically necessary treatment options for the member’s medical conditions, regardless of cost or benefit coverage.
+- The right to candid discussions of appropriate or medically necessary treatment options for his or her medical conditions, regardless of cost or benefit coverage.

 - The right to use advance directives (such as a living will or a power of attorney).

-- The member has a right to voice complaints or appeals about the health plan or care provided, and to receive a timely response.
-The member has a right to be notified of the disposition of appeals/complaints and the right to further appeal, as appropriate.
+- The right to voice complaints (sometimes called grievances) or appeals about Independence or the care it provides and receive a timely response.
+Members have a right to be notified of the disposition of appeals/complaints and the right to further appeal, as appropriate.

-- The right to make recommendations regarding the Plan’s Member’s Rights and Responsibilities Policy.
+- The right to make recommendations regarding our member rights and responsibilities policy.

-- The right to get a decision about health care payment, coverage of services or prescription drug coverage before getting services.
+- The right to get a decision about health care payment, coverage of services, or prescription drug coverage before getting services.
 If you disagree with the decision of your claim, you have the right to file an appeal.

 Medicare member responsibilities

-- The responsibility to give the Plan and practitioners/providers the information they need to provide care (to the extent possible)
+- The responsibility to give Independence and participating providers the information they need in order to provide care (to the extent possible).

-- The responsibility to act in a way that supports the care provided to others and helps smooth the running of practitioners/providers offices and facilities.
+- The responsibility to be considerate and act in a way that helps the smooth running of providers’ offices and facilities.

-- The responsibility to pay premiums and any cost-share the member may owe for covered services and meet their other financial responsibilities as described in the Evidence of Coverage.
+- The responsibility to pay premiums and any cost-sharing owed for covered services and meet other financial responsibilities as described in the Evidence of Coverage.

-- The responsibility to advise the Plan of any questions, concerns, problems, or suggestions.
+- The responsibility to advise Independence of any questions or concerns.

-- The responsibility to notify practitioners/providers that the member is enrolled in the health plan when seeking care (unless it is an emergency).
+- The responsibility to notify providers that he or she is enrolled in our health plan when seeking care (unless it is an emergency).

-- The responsibility to notify the health plan if the member has additional health insurance.
+- The responsibility to notify the health plan if he or she has additional health insurance or prescription drug coverage.

-- The responsibility to notify the health plan if the member moves out of the service area.
+- The responsibility to notify the health plan if he or she moves.

 Privacy and confidentiality